lakgarg/oceanic-basil-5d2b9/content/posts/PixelExperience_Plus Beryllium April Update.md

 * **Feature Update Highlights:**
     * April security patch
     * Fixed the issue of weather information not showing up in “At a glance” on the home screen of Pixel Launcher
     * Improved Face Unlock.
-The issue of front camera being occupied should happen less frequently.
+The issue of IR being occupied should happen less frequently.
     * Devices will only use dark boot animation from now on
     * Translation updates
     * Performance and stability improvements